-In SK Telecom's case, during the implementation period of the first stage of the ETS (2015 to 2017), its expected cumulative emissions is 2.43 million tons, the government allocation amount is 1.991 million tons, and it is expected to lack about 352,000 tons of GHG emissions rights.
+In SK Telecom's case, during the implementation period of the first stage of the ETS (2015 to 2017), its expected cumulative emissions is 2.343 million tons, the government allocation amount is 1.991 million tons, and it is expected to lack about 352,000 tons of GHG emissions rights.
 In addition, when the companies participating in ETS after 2016 begin purchasing emissions rights in earnest, prices are expected to rise.
-In order to respond efficiently to the regulations and market environment resulting from the adoption of ETS, SK Telecom has established the creation of an amicable ETS environment, effective response to ETS and building an eco-friendly management system as its three strategic telecommunications industry is one in which the measurement, reporting and verification of the reduced GHG amounts are possible, and the company will create opportunities to secure emissions rights in the telecommunications industry through the revitalization of GHG reduction research for ICT solutions such as UN-ITU and business expansion.
+In order to respond efficiently to the regulations and market environment resulting from the adoption of ETS, SK Telecom has established the creation of an amicable ETS environment, effective response to ETS and building an eco-friendly management system as its three strategic measures.

+To create an amicable ETS environment, securing emissions rights through eco-friendly ICT solutions is recognized as a priority BUSINESS CASES task.
+The telecommunications industry is one in which the measurement, reporting and verification of the reduced GHG amounts are possible, and the company will create opportunities to secure emissions rights in the telecommunications industry through the revitalization of GHG reduction research for ICT solutions such as UN-ITU and business expansion.
 Along with this, SK Telecom will implement joint private-public research regarding the characteristics of the telecommunications business's emissions and potential reductions that consider such differences, creating a discussion about the telecommunications business's optimal level of GHG emissions.